Rach1507/code-every-day/Notes/ManagingState.md

  ![Alt text](image-13.png)

  When developing a component:

 Identify all its visual states.
 Determine the human and computer triggers for state changes.
 Model the state with useState.
 Remove non-essential state to avoid bugs and paradoxes.

+    Here are some questions you can ask about your state variables:

+    Does this state cause a paradox?
+        For example, isTyping and isSubmitting can’t both be true.
+A paradox usually means that the state is not constrained enough.
+There are four possible combinations of two booleans, but only three correspond to valid states.
+To remove the “impossible” state, you can combine these into a status that must be one of three values: 'typing', 'submitting', or 'success'.

+    Is the same information available in another state variable already?
+    Can you get the same information from the inverse of another state variable?

 Connect the event handlers to set state.